 You can see how I used the discarded waistband section as a waist-cinching mini-sash, and since I’m saving the elastic for future use, this is a totally no-waste refashion!
 Huzzah!

-I think my new top is reminiscent of Phillip Lim’s designs, but I’ll let you do and see if you agree.
+I think my new top is reminiscent of Phillip Lim’s designs, but I’ll let you do a quick Google Image Search and see if you agree.